Procedural Knowledge Learning¶

 - All right-hand side action elements that produce a new Soar identifier in the substate These are also known as unbound RHS variables.

 - All variable elements of conditions that matched superstate WMEs It is important to note that if two conditions both match the same superstate WME, each condition is considered independent.
 This means that each condition is assigned new identities for each of its elements and will produce its own condition in the final learned rule.
-This is a key way that EBC differs from previous versions of chunking.
+This is a key way that EBBS differs from previous versions of chunking.

 - An existing identity is propagated for:

 - Any condition element that matched a substate WME with existing identities Each element is assigned the identity found in the corresponding element of the action of the rule that created that WME.
-This propagates identities forward through the explanation trace, which allows us to represent that the variable in the condition refers to the same object as the variable in the action of the other rule.
+This propagates identities forward through the behavior trace, which allows us to represent that the variable in the condition refers to the same object as the variable in the action of the other rule.

 - Any element that matches special working memory elements called singletons